alexyshegmann/dot-tech/src/content/blog/mixing-frameworks-angular.md

   - Angular
   - TypeScript
 ---
-# React mixology: mixing React with other frameworks
+# React mixology: mixing React with Angular

 Usually, whenever you start a new project, you define your stack and work your way up.
-But imagine this: you have an inherited project in a very different framework, but you have to revamp it and build new features around it.
+But imagine this: you have an inherited project in a very different framework: and old version of Angular, but you have to revamp it and build new features around it.
 You want to modernize the stack a little bit.
 The team agrees to go with React and slowly refactor old parts with the Strangle approach __whenever you have time™️__.

 ## The old stack: Angular

-I created a new angular app using the CLI for this post, but let's keep imagining that this is a prod app already serving clients.
+I created a brand new Angular app using the latest CLI for this post, but let's keep imagining that this is a prod app already serving clients built with an older version of Angular.
 In this hypothetic scenario, you start with a new feature that requires a new route.
 Let's just create a new component that will serve as a container.

 ```shell
 $ ng generate component my-react-page